 Announcements

 North Stockton Mercy Pedalers--We continue to go out on Wednesdays, Thursdays, and Fridays to serve the unsheltered community.
-We need men’s clothing, small packets of wipes, and hot chocolate.
-Do you like to bake?
-We always need weekly bakers to make cookies, muffins, and treats to pass out.
-For treat information please contact Sham Sealey at 209-479-4981 or Rita Steele at 858-414-3020.
-You can also donate to our ministry on the church website, or putting something in the offering plate marked for Mercy Pedalers.
-Thank your Holy Cross for your continued support.
+For more information, please contact Sham Sealey at 209-479-4981 or Rita Steele at 858-414-3020.
+You can also donate to our ministry on the church website or by putting something in the offering plate (in an envelope) marked for Mercy Pedalers.
+Thank you, Holy Cross for your continued support.
 Rita Steele, chairperson.

 EASTER CAMP 2023